Steviro/Blogspot/README.md

 # Blogspot
 Ignore this repository
-This repository is made for some test and learning
+<br/>This repository is made for some test and learning

+Some content may be subject to copyright